 Olivier is constantly experimenting and finding new ideas and concepts.
 Much of his work is inspired by many influences taken from personal life experiences of being Deaf and also from travels to Europe, Kenya and India.

-He has commissioned original artworks, designed trays, canvas and calendars, as well as printed posters for both private and commercial customers.
+He has commissioned original artworks, designed trays, fashions, canvas and calendars, as well as printed posters for both private and commercial customers.

 Some of the artworks can be scanned and printed on to fabric canvas (Silk and Cotton) or digitally printed posters for cheaper price than original artwork, however Olivier mostly designs unique exclusive pieces, which can also be requested according to customer specification.

-What the press, publication and people say about Olivier…
+What the press, awards, publications and people say about Olivier…